007-Shivam/commit-genie/README.md

 ## 🎭 The "Persona" Feature

 This is where the magic happens.
-You can configure **ai-commit** to sound exactly how you need it to.
+You can configure **commit-genie** to sound exactly how you need it to.

 ### 👨‍💻 Tone: Developer (Default)